Table of contents

 4. Assigning public addresses to FIO Address

 In order allow others to send crypto currency using the user’s FIO Address, it has to be mapped to native blockchain public addresses (NBPAs).
-This has to be done from within the wallet using /add_pub_address API method.
+This has to be done from within the wallet using /add_pub_address API method as it needs to be signed with user’s private key.
 For now, this mapping is stored unencrypted, but a privacy mode will be added post Mainnet.

-For deterministic wallets, mappings can be updated at any time by the wallet.
+For deterministic wallets, mappings can be updated automatically, behind the scenes without requiring the user to take any action.

 5. FIO Request and FIO Data